 FHA loans are popular among first time home buyers because of reduced down payments and lenient credit standards.
 Condos are often priced lower than surrounding single family homes, making the FHA-condo combination an ideal strategy for a first time home buyer to break into home ownership.
 That is, if the condo project is FHA approved.

 Borrowers can try for conventional financing, but conventional condo loans require a larger down payment.
 The buyer’s financial or credit situation might make conventional financing impossible.

 If you anticipate getting an FHA loan to buy a condo, you should research whether the complex is FHA approved before you get your heart set on it.
 If it’s not HUD approved, ask the condo association if it has an approval application already in the works.
 If so, ask when the approval is expected.
 You may be able to buy your dream condo with an FHA loan after all.

-Get an FHA mortgage quote for your upcoming condo purchase.
-Tim Lucas (NMLS #118763), Contributor/Editor Tim Lucas is a mortgage writer with over 11 years of experience as a loan originator, processor, and team manager.
+Tim Lucas (NMLS #118763), Editor.
+Tim Lucas is a mortgage writer with over 11 years of experience as a loan originator, processor, and team manager.
 Get a live rate quote for your home purchase or refinance at MyMortgageInsider.
 Visit Tim on Google+ and Twitter.